best places to live in Fort Myers Florida

 Is Fort Myers a good place to live in 2026?

 Yes, for the right buyer.
-It offers a lower cost of living than Naples or Miami, no state income tax, strong outdoor lifestyle options, and a downtown that has genuinely improved in the last five years.
-The tradeoffs are real: insurance costs are high, hurricane risk is real, and summers are hot and humid.
-For buyers relocating from high-tax states, the overall value proposition is strong in 2026.
+It offers a lower cost of living than Naples or Miami, no state income tax, strong outdoor lifestyle options, and a downtown that has genuinely improved.
+Tradeoffs include high insurance costs, hurricane risk, and hot humid summers.
+For buyers relocating from high-tax states, the overall value proposition is strong.

 What are the safest neighborhoods in Fort Myers?